maddada/SpellingApp/README.md

 # SpellingApp
-An app that helps you learn to spell - side project to help my little brother practice for a competition
+An app that helps you learn to spell - side project to help my little brother practice for a spelling competition

 --------